• Skip to primary navigation

 You can’t achieve your revenue sales goal without monitoring interim sales and marketing metrics.

 Most business owners focus only on the end goals: closed sales and net new clients.
-But focusing only on the end goal won’t ensure you’ll achieve it.
-You have to look at how you’re doing all along the way to the closed sale.
-Now the question is, what to watch?
+These are, after all, the bottom-line metrics you care about because they signify goal attainment.
+But the problem is that focusing only on the end goal won’t ensure you’ll achieve it.

-There are 15 sales metrics you can monitor to identify what is – and isn’t working – with your sales.
-Without these metrics in place, you have no roadmap to diagnose issues and quickly see what needs to be done to assure you will reach your annual sales and growth goals.
-That’s the only way you will know what to adjust that will positively impact your revenue sales target and new business development objective.
+There are 15 sales metrics you can monitor to identify what is – and isn’t – working within sales.
+The right sales metrics give you visibility into potential problems before missing key targets.
+They provide the baseline data to diagnose issues and quickly identify what needs to be done to assure you will reach your annual sales and growth goals.

-Annual Sales Metrics
+Overall Sales Performance Metrics

-1. Total sales, either revenue or margin based on how you compensate sales reps
+1. Total sales, either revenue or margin, based on how you compensate sales reps

 2. Net new clients

-3. Current account revenue
+3. Current client account revenue

 4. Sales growth